 Owen Meany casts himself as the Christ child in the church’s Christmas pageant.
 As we’ve said before, Irving makes very strong connections between Jesus and Owen, so it makes perfect sense for the incarnational Owen to play the lead role in the annual celebration of the Incarnation.

-Perhaps not quite as predictable, Owen also choses a role for Johnny, the role of Joseph.
+Perhaps not quite as predictable, Owen also chooses a role for Johnny–the role of Joseph.
 In commenting on this event Wheelwright says, “I was just a Joseph; I felt that Owen Meany had already chosen me for the only part I could play” (207).
 This is a refrain of the narrator through the novel who strongly identifies with Jesus’ earthly fahter, whom he describes as “that hapless follower, that stand in, that guy along for the ride (160).
 This reflects the passivity that is clearly evident in his expression of faith throughout the novel.
 Further, he seems to resent the role: “I—Joseph—had nothing to do, nothing to say, nothing to learn” (167).
-By metaphorically equating his narrator to Joseph, Irving emphasizes this passivity with which John Wheelwright engages questions of faith .
+By metaphorically equating his narrator to Joseph, Irving emphasizes this passivity with which John Wheelwright engages questions of faith.

-Chapter 5 centers on Owen’s part in A Christmas Carol where Ebenezer Scrooge is visited by the three ghosts.
+Chapter 5 centers on Owen’s part in A Christmas Carol where Ebeneezer Scrooge is visited by the three ghosts.
 Owen Meany ends up playing the Ghost of Christmas Yet to Come.
 The key to the visitation of this final ghost is in Scrooge’s question: “Before I draw nearer to that stone to which you point, answer me one question: Are these the shadows of the things that will be or are they shadows of the things that may be only” (197).
-We know the question because Mr. Fish, who plays Ebenezer Scrooge, gets to ask it during Owen’s remarkable audition, but this key question is not asked in the final performance because Owen faints.
+We know the question because Mr. Fish, who plays Ebeneezer Scrooge, gets to ask it during Owen’s remarkable audition, but this key question is not asked in the final performance because Owen faints.
 He faints because he sees on the tombstone his own name and, we can assume, the date of his own death.
 The question, it seems, is never asked because the answer, at least according to this particular Ghost, is clear.
-Since the “FATED” foul ball, Owen has accepted his future is determined, and “on the subject of predestination, Owen Meany would accuse Calvin of bad faith” (102).
+Since the “FATED” foul ball, Owen has accepted his future as determined.
+The narrator tells us that “on the subject of predestination, Owen Meany would accuse Calvin of bad faith” (102).